nguyev22/Recipe-Resolution/README.md

 # RecipeResolution
+This application will feature a database designed to empower users, whom we refer to as "Creators," in the realm of recipe management.
+It will serve two primary functions: enabling Creators to save their own recipes and facilitating the discovery of recipes contributed by others.

+The database itself will efficiently store various essential data, including recipes, the specific ingredients required for each recipe, the quantities of these ingredients for precise preparation, and user account credentials.
+This centralized database system will greatly enhance the convenience of accessing recipes for users, allowing them to do so from virtually any location through their smartphones.
+Additionally, this application will enable users to organize multiple recipes, allowing them to create custom course menus for different occasions.

+# Running the program
 Run the Flask app using Python3 ```python app.py``` and navigate to the webpage indicated by the console

 # Schema